 - Dorsal root ganglion stimulation.
 This alternative to spinal cord stimulation disrupts pain signals by specifically targeting the nerves responsible for the pain.
 In a study presented at the ANESTHESIOLOGY® 2018 annual meeting, researchers reported promising results.

 - Surgery.
 Surgery is usually considered a last resort after more conservative approaches have failed.
 But earlier or immediate consideration of surgery is warranted for some conditions.
-The When Seconds Count® back surgery page provides details on surgical options and pain management considerations.
+The Made for This Moment back surgery page provides details on surgical options and pain management considerations.

 Physician anesthesiologists are committed to patient safety and high-quality care, and have the necessary knowledge to understand and treat the entire human body.